 - 1/2 cup mild cheddar cheese, shredded

-- Step 1 For the scallops: Rinse the scallops and pat dry with paper towel.
+- For the Scallops: Rinse the scallops and pat dry with a paper towel.
 Season with salt and pepper.

-- Step 3 For the Cheese Grits: In a medium saucepan add the milk, water and salt, place over medium-high heat and bring to a boil.
+- For the Cheese Grits: In a medium saucepan add the milk, water, and salt, place over medium-high heat, and bring to a boil.
 Add the cornmeal and garlic and mix to incorporate.
-Reduce the heat to a simmer and cook, while stirring regularly until creamy and almost all the liquid as been absorbed, about 25 minutes.
-Remove from the heat and mix in the cheese.
+Reduce the heat to a simmer and cook, while stirring regularly until creamy and almost all the liquid has been absorbed, about 25 minutes.
+Remove from the heat and mix in the cheese. ;

-- Step 4 To serve, spoon a generous amount of cheese grits in desired serving bowls.
-Top with the seared scallops, garnish with chopped chives and micro arugula.
+- To serve, spoon a generous amount of cheese grits into desired serving bowls.
+Top with the seared scallops, garnish with chopped chives, and micro arugula.